Vargasavour Recipes

 • Remove the lamb from the marinade and place it over the hot coals.

-• Slice thinly and serve with chimichurri and vegetable kabobs.
+• Slice thinly and serve.

 Notes